| Civil

 also to get a clearer picture of where the dangerous force for the

+swinging back of the pendulum may eventually lie."
 Dr Klaff also suggested the possibility of a follow-up

 of this seminar a few months later in India with the co-operation